Johannes-Andersen/Johand/SECURITY.md

 ## Reporting a vulnerability

-Please report security vulnerabilities to Johannes via [email](mailto:jotoffen@gmail.com) to work on verifying the vulnerability and fixing it.
-You will receive a response within 48 hours.
+Please report security vulnerabilities to Johannes via the built in Github advisories at https://github.com/Johannes-Andersen/Johand/security/advisories/new.
+You should receive a response within 48 hours.
 Please allow the vulnerability to be fixed before any public exposure, as this will help protect all of the people who use a fork of the repo.

 Within the report of the issue, please provide the following information: